-- 8) Make a commitment to work with the First Nations Child and Family Caring Society, Assembly of First Nations and Canadian Human Rights Commission to recall the National Advisory Committee and Regional Tables in order to conduct a study and implement the findings to determine remaining inequities in the program and develop evidence informed responses to remedy the inequities and prevent their resurgence.
-This process must be informed by the success of the Wen:de study approach. - Fund the development of culturally based practice standards and programs. - 10) Fund agency building renovations by qualified contractors where facility conditions pose a health and safety hazard.
-Additional costs related to capital will need to be addressed at the regional tables in phase 2 of the remedy. - 11) Mandatory training of all Members of Parliament regarding the Truth and Reconciliation Commission ("TRC") Report and Findings.
-Training for INAC staff and executive staff on the TRC report and findings as well as the First Nations Child and Family Service Program including the original structure of the program, overview of First Nations child welfare and reviews of the program.
+- 11) Fund agency building renovations by qualified contractors where facility conditions pose a health and safety hazard.
+Additional costs related to capital will need to be addressed at the regional tables in phase 2 of the remedy. - 12) Mandatory training of all Government Members of Parliament regarding the Truth and Reconciliation Commission ("TRC") Report and Findings.
+Training for INAC staff and executive staff on the TRC report and findings as well as the First Nations Child and Family Service Program including the original structure of the program, overview of First Nations child welfare and reviews of the program. - 13) Fund the development of culturally based practice standards and programs.